sahil-abbas-dhebar/DSA-project-3/README.md

    - Seat availability is checked for each movie.

 ### 6. **File Management for Tickets and User Profiles**
-   - The Show Ticket and UserProfile options let users view ticket and profile details stored in files.
+   - The UserProfile options let users view profile details stored in files.

 ### 7. **Program Exit**
    - When users select exit, the program ends and saves all changes for the next session.